Comparison of Anomaly Detectors: Context Matters: Compared methods

 where $p(\vec{z})$ is a chosen prior probability distribution of the latent variable.
 This relaxation allows for more flexible models, e.g. using different dimension of $\vec{x}$ and $\vec{z}$.
 However, training and evaluation of the model is more demanding since the marginal likelihood \eqref{eq:vae-px} is not available in closed form.
 Therefore~\citep{kingma2013auto} introduces \emph{encoder} distribution $q_{\vec{\phi}}(\vec{z}|\vec{x})=\mathcal{N}(\vec{\mu}_{\vec{\phi}}(\vec{x}), \mathrm{diag}(\vec{\sigma}_{\vec{\phi}}(\vec{x})))$ with parameters $\vec{\phi}$ allowing approximation of Equation~\eqref{eq:vae-px} as described below in Equation~\ref{eq:vae_loss}.

 Various modifications of the original formulation have been proposed, giving rise to many specialized methods.
-Below we describe extensions in three blocks according to i) approximation of the likelihood \eqref{eq:vae-px} used for training, ii) approximations used for evaluating the anomaly score, and iii) various modifications that can be treated as hyperparameters.
+Below we describe extensions in three blocks according to i) approximation of the likelihood \eqref{eq:vae-px} used for training, ii) prior model, iii) approximations used for evaluating the anomaly score, and iv) various modifications of the original concept.

-\paragraph{Training loss} The original Variational Autoencoder~\citep{kingma2013auto} (VAE) proposes to replace \eqref{eq:vae-px} by the evidence lower bound~\citep{bishop2006pattern} (ELBO)
+\paragraph{Training loss} The original Variational Autoencoder~\citep{kingma2013auto} (VAE) proposes to replace \eqref{eq:vae-px} by the evidence lower bound (ELBO)

-which has an intuitive interpretation.
-The first term ensures that the output of the decoder is similar to the input $\vec{x}$ and the second term is the Kullback-Leibler divergence (KLD) between the encoder distribution and the prior.
-If the model is well fit, samples from the prior projected by the decoder should have the same distribution as real data.
-In anomaly detection, KLD acts as a regularization term preventing overfitting.
+which combines reconstruction error with regularization term is form of the Kullback-Leibler divergence (KLD) between the encoder distribution and the prior.
 Models based on~\eqref{eq:vae_loss} will be referred to as the VAE family.

 Asymmetry of the KL divergence motivated search for a more accurate metric.
 Ref.~\citep{tolstikhin2017wasserstein} proposes to replace KL by a Wasserstein divergence, yielding training loss function in the form: